Thoughts on the Inadequacy of Words

 “And what does it say now?” asked Arthur.

-Because you can always add more words to elaborate on any word, it follows, logically, that all words are simplifications of reality – all words are, by their very nature, inadequate.
+Because you can always add more words to elaborate on any word, it follows, logically, that all words are simplifications of reality – all words, by their very nature, are inadequate.
 One can never capture the full detail and complexity of the underlying reality in any communication.
 At some level, one is always simplifying in one’s representation of reality, no matter how detailed or complex one’s communicative symbology – or language – might be.
 In fact, one of the principles of good writing in the modern era is that simpler is often better.
-The subtitle of this article, for example, might have been more effective if it were simply: More Thoughts on the Inadequacy of Words – except for the fact that I would have lost the opportunity to reflect on that point in the course of my reflections!
+The subtitle of this chapter, for example, would have been much less effective if it were something like: Further Reflections on the Limitations of Verbal Language.

 In truth, no one can fully comprehend the emotions or experiences of another unless one relived the exact same experiences and emotions in the exact same context – in other words, the identical historical setting and life story or back story – as the other.
 As such, all communication is a generalization or simplification at some level – even telepathic or empathic communication.
-The only question, here, is: at what level are you generalizing or simplifying the events, circumstances, experiences or descriptions that you are attempting to communicate?
+The only question here is: at what level are you generalizing or simplifying the events, circumstances, experiences, or descriptions you are attempting to communicate?

 The episode I cited above from Douglas Adams’ novel makes one wonder about the history books.
 What has been left out?
 What has been overlooked?
 What should have been included, but wasn’t?
 And, finally, what has been overstated?
 Can it be said that what we read as history today is the equivalent of the “tabloid journalism” of the past?
 And will future generations form their assumptions about the history of our times from surviving copies of the National Enquirer?